 This narrow strip contains a high proportion of mature sycamore and Scots pine, together with other mixed broadleaves including oak, Norway maple and beech.
+Laural is also common as a key part of the understory for this compartment and there is also an isolated pocket of Rhododendron Ponticum near the entrance from the playing field.
 The uniform age structure may be the result of a history of prolonged stock grazing.
 Natural regeneration is hindered in many areas by the existing canopy shade and rabbits.
 Ground flora is dominated by wood sorrel and pignut with patches of bluebell, moschatel and dog's mercury in the eastern corner.